EnesGokceDS/Data_Wrangling/README.md

 # Data_Wrangling
-This is a data wrangling assingment that is submitted to SpringBoard.
+This is a data wrangling assingment that was submitted to SpringBoard.